 Warning:I am not an expert - this information is provided to help but use it at your own risk.
-If you want more definite information, contact the appropriate Regional Mining Offices.In late 2011, I contacted four of the regional mining offices and I was told that a person can use a pump with proper Intake screening without a permit or water license if the pump has an intake no larger than 1.5 inches, but note the Warning, above.
+If you want more definite information, contact the appropriate Regional Mining Offices.In late 2011, I contacted four of the regional mining offices and I was told that a person can use a pump without a permit or a water license if the intake is no larger than 1.5 inches (about 38 mm).

 The biggest concern about placer mining in BC, no matter what the scale, is allowing dirty water to flow into a stream.
 Clay and silt, suspended in water from a sluice box, are bad for fish.
 There may not be any fish in the stream you are working, but the stream may flow into a stream that contains fish.